Idea

 What are the alternatives to using background audio in eLearning or training videos?

 One option is to use sound effects.
-Sound effects can be used to draw attention to key points and concepts or actions on the screen.
+Sound effects can draw attention to key points and concepts or actions on the screen.
 They can also be used to add interest and fun to a video without the burden of overloading people with unnecessary auditory stimulation.

 Another option is to use narration or voiceover.
-Voiceover can help to provide clear instructions and provide a sense of structure to the video.
+Voiceovers can help provide clear instructions and a sense of structure to the video.
 If you write the narration well, it can even seem like you have a friend sitting right there next to you explaining the topic.

 There are lots of alternatives to background audio that won’t negatively impact learning.

 Narration can also set the stage for the course or video.
-You can go with casual, silly, professional, or whatever you want depending on the topic or your end goal.
+Depending on the topic or end goal, you can go with casual, silly, professional, or whatever you want.

 You can also use text uniquely and interestingly to convey information.
 Just don’t narrate text that’s also shown on screen.
-That can also hinder learning and make it more difficult to learn.
+That can also hinder learning and make it more challenging to learn.

 Text can be used to explain concepts or to introduce new ideas.
-Text can also be used to help users find key points, or to provide additional information.
-Text can be used in combination with sound effects, or voiceover (if not duplicated) to create a more immersive learning experience.
+Text can also be used to help users find critical points or to provide additional information.
+Text can be combined with sound effects or voiceover (if not duplicated) to create a more immersive learning experience.

-When deciding whether or not to use background audio in your eLearning or training videos, it’s important to consider the needs of your audience.
-For eLearning and training videos you likely shouldn’t use background audio.
-But, for other types of content you develop using tools like Storyline might be just fine.
+When deciding whether or not to use background audio in your eLearning or training videos, it’s essential to consider the needs of your audience.
+For eLearning and training videos, you likely shouldn’t use background audio.
+However, tools like Storyline might be acceptable for other types of content you develop.

 Using audio in a light marketing video about new software changes likely won’t harm anyone.
-If there’s no real learning expected but rather simple communication then you’re probably fine with background audio.
+If there’s no real learning expected but rather simple communication, then you’re probably OK with background audio.

-By taking the time to consider the goal of your content, you can determine for your circumstance whether to use background audio or not.
+By taking the time to consider the goal of your content, you can determine whether to use background audio.
 Just don’t do it when people need to learn.
 You’re likely going to create a non-learning experience.

 How to Make Your eLearning or Training Videos Engaging Without Background Audio